Seton Hall Preparatory School: Prep life

 The Prep offers a co-curricular activities program, with numerous academic, service, performance, cultural, publication, and recreation clubs and activities.
 Additionally, the Prep offers 16 varsity sports, most with accompanying sub-varsity level teams.
 The school reports that around 70% of its students participate in athletics at some point during their time at The Prep.
 The main campus, accessible to Interstate 280 and several bus and train routes, is augmented by a nearby 44 acre site, the Kelly Athletic Complex (KAC), providing auxiliary athletic facilities, including a 400m all-weather track, a game field for lacrosse and soccer, and practice fields.

 Demographics

 The students attending Seton Hall Prep hail from several New Jersey counties, and some have even lived in Staten Island and New York City during their time at the school.
 The Prep draws its student population from points as far as Jamesburg and Edison, to Chester and Denville, to Lyndhurst and Montville, to Pompton Plains and Kinnelon as well as Paterson and Hoboken.
 At the same time more than 80 students come from West Orange itself, 75 from neighboring South Orange/Maplewood and East Orange, and large contingents from close by Bloomfield, Cedar Grove, The Caldwells, Verona, Morristown, Florham Park, East Hanover, Summit, Livingston and Morris Plains.

 Extracurricular activities

 The Prep offers many activities.
-Most students are involved in some type of after school program.
+Most students are involved in some after-school program.
 Some of these clubs are as follows.